VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-\paragraph{Youtube-VIS 2019 \& 2021.} As shown in \cref{tab:ytvis2019_2021}, we compare our \name{} with state-of-the-art methods.
-On the YTVIS 2019 benchmark, \name{} demonstrates performance comparable to the highest-performing method~\cite{CTVIS}.
-Notably, both our \name{} method and the best-performing method~\cite{CTVIS}, surpass previous methods by a large margin.
-In the YTVIS 2021 benchmark, an improved version of YTVIS 2019, \name{} outperforms other existing methods.
-We achieve competitive performance on both the YTVIS 2019 and 2021 datasets, by incorporating appearance-guided enhancement.
+As shown in \cref{tab:ytvis2019_2021_2022}, we compare our \name{} with previous state-of-the-art methods.
+On the YTVIS 2019 benchmark, \name{} performs on par with the highest-performing method cited as CTVIS~\cite{CTVIS}.
+Notably, both \name{} and CTVIS~\cite{CTVIS} surpass previous methods by a large margin.
+On the YTVIS 2021 benchmark, an improved version of YTVIS 2019, \name{} outperforms other existing methods.
+We achieve the highest performance on both the YTVIS 2019 and 2021 datasets by incorporating appearance-guided enhancement.
+Finally, on the YTVIS 2022 benchmark, our \name{} exhibits comparable performance compared to GenVIS\cite{GenVIS} and TCOVIS~\cite{TCOVIS}.

-\paragraph{Youtube-VIS 2022.} The results for the YTVIS 2022 benchmark are presented in \cref{tab:ytvis_2022}.
-This benchmark contains longer videos compared to previous benchmarks (YTVIS 2019/21).
-Our \name{} exhibits slightly lower performance compared to GenVIS~\cite{GenVIS} and TCOVIS~\cite{TCOVIS}.
-These methods utilize the entire history of previous information by propagating the queries.
-Nevertheless, our method employs only a fixed number of previous frames and shows comparable performance.

-\paragraph{OVIS.} Our method, \name{}, is evaluated on the OVIS dataset.
-In \cref{tab:ovis}, \name{} demonstrates competitive performance when compared to other state-of-the-art methods~\cite{GenVIS, TCOVIS, CTVIS}.
-It is important to note that these methods incorporate sequential information during training.
-Consequently, these methods shows marginally better performance than \name{}, which is expected given that the OVIS dataset is characterized by its longer video sequences.